Chart Color Schemes

 Padbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Padbury, as per the latest Census, consisted of 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Padbury, as per the latest Census evaluation, 92.3% of dwellings were houses, with the remaining 7.6% consisting of semi-detached homes, apartments, and other types.
 This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Padbury was at 32.8%, with mortgaged dwellings at 50.4% and rented ones at 16.8%.
-The median monthly mortgage repayment in the area was $2,000, below Perth metro's average of $2,080.
-The median weekly rent figure in Padbury was recorded at $390, compared to Perth metro's $400.
-Nationally, Padbury's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Padbury stood at 32.8%, with mortgaged dwellings at 50.4% and rented dwellings at 16.8%.
+The median monthly mortgage repayment was $2,000, lower than Perth metro's average of $2,080.
+The median weekly rent in Padbury was $390, compared to Perth metro's $400.
+Nationally, Padbury's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing